Ichraknaceur/ML_ZoomCamp/README.md

 # ML_ZoomCamp
-this repositry contains notes from the Machine leaarning zoomcamp by DataTalkscLUB
+this repositry contains notes from the Machine leaarning zoomcamp by DataTalksClub